IAmBullsaw/wallpaperupdater/README.md

 ## How to enable it :)
 1. run copy.sh on your computer

-2. script now runs every hour at 42
+Script now runs every hour at 42

 ## How to revert this :(
 First, if this was the one and only crontab job
-* remove all crontab jobs with
+Remove all crontab jobs with
 ```crontab -r```

 Else, edit the crontab by hand since i am lazy.
 ```crontab -e```